Lang: enLang: el

 Teaching hours and credit allocation: 32 hours, 6 credits

-Cultural property disputes raise complicated questions entering into many spheres, including history, national and international law and, of course, the marketplace.
-Because of the wide variety of legal norms and the cross-border nature of most cultural property claims, complicated conflict of law issues inevitably arise.
-The aim of this module is to provide students with knowledge on the protection and preservation of cultural property under international law, and to analyse a variety of approaches that can be adopted in order to address problems arising during settlement of disputes concerning cultural objects.
-Emphasis will be placed on alternative dispute resolution, as this potential has been continuously gaining international attention .
+Cultural property and art disputes raise complicated questions that enter into many spheres, including history, national, EU and international law, and, of course, the marketplace.
+Because of the wide variety of legal norms and the cross-border nature of most cultural property claims, complicated conflict of law issues also arise.
+The aim of this course is to provide students with the basic characteristics and particularities of cultural property and art disputes.
+Explain to them the different types of Alternative Dispute Resolution (ADR), the pros and cons of each one of them as well as the pros and cons between litigation and ADR.
+The role of international organizations and other institutions in cultural property disputes will also be explained.
+The notion of cultural diplomacy will be analyzed whilst real examples will be given as to how ADR has worked in particular cases.

-On completion of this module students are expected to be able to:
+On completion of this course students are expected to be able to:

 Teaching hours and credit allocation: 56 hours, 10 credits